Should Agencies Be Called Agencies?

 But wait.
 Language is a living thing.
 And meanings are constantly changing.
 Evolving meanings come from the marketplace, not from learned authorities.
 And the power of the folks in the marketplace to shape those meanings is gaining strength every day.

-After all, isn’t that what Web 2.0 and social media are all about, anyway?
+After all, isn’t that what social media is all about, anyway?

 So in light of this, what meaning do most marketers today ascribe to the name advertising agencies?
 And what might their understanding of that meaning be in the future?